google/applied-computing-series/ac1/_sources/sheets_basics/what_is_a_sheet.rst

 -----------------

 The definitions above might be a bit abstract.
 Sheets makes a lot more sense when there is data, so here is an example.
-In `this dataset`_, there is information about 50 of the most prolific painters of all time.
+In `this dataset`_ from `Kaggle`_, there is information about 50 of the most prolific painters of all time.

 In general: